dhaniboy09/fsleads/README.md

     DOCKER_PGHOST=db
     LEADS_API_KEY=M6ol0RI47FDANo8wAnBxYw6ZVBbi61whq6wYOKpi
     ```
-    (.env file contents are only posted here for convenience.
-For real projects an env variable management package e.g. `helm` will be used)
+    (.env file contents are only posted here for convenience)
 - Run `docker-compose up`
 - When all containers are running
     - Open up a new terminal window.